BleakBluets/BaiGfe/README.md

     - (copy-paste the file on your desktop to edit, copy back to "etc" folder if you have permission errors)

-2. Add these lines to the bottom of the file only from one of the lists, not both
+2. Add these lines to the bottom of the file only from one of the lists
     - Full blocklist
         : blocks telemetry / driver & GFE updates
     - Lite blocklist